cs6006/cs6006.github.io/content/blog/second.md

 These components were like our cities on hills, and the wires like our cards.
 Power flowing through a wire?
 That's a blue card.
 No power?
 That's a red card.
+A computer chip has way more than two components, and those components need to talk each other all the time.
-All their confusion from the previous week was also the computer's confusion, and all their limitations also applied to the computer.
+All of the confusion that my students faced with the card game was also the computer's confusion, and all their limitations also applied to the computer.

 As an aside, the kids were especially excited to see that the motherboard had a little fan, and this led to a discussion about how running electricity through a computer chip causes it to heat up.